UniPiTechnology/evok/docs/installation.md

 It is possible that some (or all) of the above steps have already been finished previously.
 In that case simply continue on with the next steps.
 Performing all the steps will ensure you have the latest version of the software installed.

-You can use the following commands to update your EVOK package distribution to a new version:
+You can use the following commands to update your Evok package distribution to a new version:

 ```bash
 sudo su